diginsight/blog/posts/20250629 - Enhancing GitHub Copilot's Code Understanding/index.md

 ### 3.1.
 Configuration and Environment Documentation

-**What you can do:** Document your configuration structures, environment variables, and dependency injection patterns to help Copilot understand how your application behaves in different environments.
+**What we can do:** Document our configuration structures, environment variables, and dependency injection patterns to help Copilot understand how our application behaves in different environments.

 **Why this improves Copilot understanding:** Configuration is critical for understanding how an application behaves in different environments.
 When Copilot understands your configuration structure, environment variables, and dependency injection patterns, it can suggest code that properly handles configuration changes and environment-specific behavior.